S-Buzatu/OSU2CH/README.md

 Known issues:

+-Converting every map an osu song has will put a few notes in the wrong position.

 -Notes seem sligthly off (might just be my imagination)

 -Sliders and Spinners are converted into a single note as opposed to a long note